Irfan Qadir: Special Assistant to the Prime Minister for Law (April 2024- present)

-Special Assistant to the Prime Minister (October 2022-present)
+Special Assistant to the Prime Minister (October 2022- March 2023)

 In Shehbaz Sharif's ministry Irfan, was appointed to the position of Special Assistant to Prime Minister Shehbaz Sharif for accountability & interior with the status of Federal Minister on 30 September 2022.
 According to a notification, Irfan's status will be equivalent to that of a federal minister.

 The News reported that because Qadir has an exceptional legal background, his inclusion in the federal government would strengthen the legal and prosecution side of the administration of law.
-Qadir's arrival, would worry some people, especially former PTI government officials who have been charged with serious crimes but are eluding justice because there hasn't been any action taken to hold them accountable.

-It is believed that Irfan Qadir will assist in directing the anti-corruption efforts of the FIA, NAB, and other pertinent agencies given his extensive experience in dealing with legal issues and prosecution.